MoonPoet/xaprb-src/content/blog/2008/get-maatkit-fast-command-line.md

 wget http://www.maatkit.org/get/mk-table-sync
 ```

 Now it's ready to run.
-Behind the scenes are some Apache mod_rewrite rules, a Perl script or two, and Subversion.
-When you do this, you're getting the latest code from Subversion's trunk.\[1][2\] (I like to run on the bleeding edge.
-Releases are for people who want to install stuff.)
+Behind the scenes are some Apache `mod_rewrite` rules, a Perl script or two, and Subversion.
+When you do this, you're getting the latest code from Subversion's trunk.

 Because there's some Perl magic behind it, I made it even easier---it does pattern-matching on partial names and Does The Right Thing: